Near Beattie in Marshall County, Kansas — The American Midwest (Upper Plains)

 4. History of Marshall County KS.
 (Submitted on October 14, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 236 times since then and 23 times this year.
+It was originally submitted on October 14, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 303 times since then and 21 times this year.
 Photos: 1, 2, 3, 4. submitted on October 14, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.